 Who are we?

 We are a 501 (c) 3 Non-Profit Organization.
 We are Kansas City's first fully integrated Non-Profit Workforce.
 We believe in helping our people and communities live a comfortable and financially stable life by mapping a career path and giving employment opportunities.
-We have various Hard Skill licensed training for career-oriented jobs, provide Social Survival Skills Seminars and workshops as a way to navigate challenging work environment, social settings as well as personal life barriers.
+We have various Hard Skill licensed training for career-oriented jobs, provide Social Survival Skills Seminars and workshops as a way to navigate challenging work environments, social settings as well as personal life barriers.

 Do you have employers?